-With so many cuts of steak out there, what is the best steak cut for sous vide cooking?
+But with so many cuts of steak out there, what is the best steak cut for sous vide cooking?
+It can get confusing when you’re standing at the meat counter with so many different options.

 Let’s go steak cut by steak cut to find out the details of various steaks and how to sous vide each steak cut.